Core API

 topographic_error(data)[source]

-Calculate topographic error with batch support
+Calculate topographic error with batch support.

 Parameters: